An Easy to Build Piece for Any Room

 Cut the pieces for the drawer bottoms.
 Secure the bottoms to the drawer boxes using glue and 1-1/4″ brad nails.

 Install the drawer slides according to the manufacturer’s instructions.
-For a quick tutorial, click here!
+Check out this quick tutorial on installing drawer slides.
 Insert the drawer into the opening, and make sure it slides freely.
 Make any necessary adjustments.

 Cut the pieces for the drawer fronts.
 There will be a 1/8″ gap around all sides of the drawer front in the opening.
 Mark the position of the drawer hardware and shim the drawer front in the opening.
 Drive screws through the holes for the handles or knobs into the drawer box.
 Open the drawer and secure the drawer fronts from the inside using 1-1/4″ screws, then remove the screws on the outside.
 Finish drilling the holes for the handles or knobs, then install them.

-For an easy tutorial on installing drawer fronts, click here!
+See this post for an easy tutorial on installing drawer fronts!